 To avoid this hassle (and expense) many people choose to plan in advance through trusts or living wills that facilitate a smoother transition while ensuring beneficiaries get what was intended.

 By making these arrangements now there will be less stress later on everyone involved.

 Probate is the legal (and slow, and expensive) process of settling a person’s estate after death.
 This includes identifying and inventorying all assets, paying any debts and taxes, and distributing what’s left to the beneficiaries named in the will.
 If there is no will, state law determines who gets what.

 The probate process can be lengthy, frustrating, and expensive, so many people choose to plan for their estate in advance.
 There are a number of ways to do this, including creating a trust or setting up a living trust.
 These arrangements can help minimize the hassle and expense of probate and make sure your beneficiaries receive what you want them to have.

 How do I set up a trust?

-Is Eric Ridley the Right Lawyer for Me?
+Is Eric Ridley the right estate planning lawyer for me?

 When it comes to estate planning, I want to think I’m the perfect estate planning lawyer for your family.
 With over a decade of experience helping families like yours, I know what it takes to craft an estate plan that works for you and your loved ones.
 I’ll take the time to get to know you and understand your needs so I can create a plan that works for you.
 I’ll be with you every step of the way to make sure your estate plan is up-to-date and tailored to meet the needs of your family.